Murad-96/mini-blog/README.md

 ## Mini-blog web app

-Users can create posts and comment on others.
+Users can create posts and leave comments.
+You'll need to register in order to create post - hit the New user button.

 ![blog](https://github.com/Murad-96/mini-blog/blob/main/screenshot.png)